 The feedback the reliability team first received on this software made it apparent that there is a significant public power utility benefit in continuing to improve a software that sufficiently meets user needs at an affordable cost.
 Purchase a subscription to the tracker on our product store.

 One year subscription

 If you are a multi-utility organization, joint action agency, or state association and would like to provide the eReliability Tracker to your members, email [email protected] to discuss discounted pricing options.

 Analyzing distribution system reliability is critically important for all utilities, especially those in public power, whose customers are their owners.
 However, the funding available for many public power utilities to spend on sophisticated software systems is insufficient to keep up with the evolving set of industry leading practices.

-The eReliability Tracker provides an easy-to-use software that meets the needs of public power utility without over complicating electronic outage tracking.
+The eReliability Tracker provides an easy-to-use software that meets the needs of public power utilities without over complicating electronic outage tracking.

-If you are interested in the tracker we would be happy to set up a webinar to host a “Walkthrough” of the system.
-Walkthrough’s are usually under an hour in time, and we usually provide the option to test the tracker for two weeks if there is still an expressed interest.
+If you are interested in the tracker, we would be happy to set up a webinar to host a walk through of the system.
+Walkthroughs are normally under an hour in time, and we usually provide the option to test the tracker for two weeks if there is still an expressed interest.